“Every Day We Get More Illegal” by Juan Felipe Herrera

 What does it mean to belong?

-Students will analyze a visual image.
+Analyze a visual image.

-Students will interpret a poem based on concrete images in its language and structure.
+Interpret a poem based on concrete images in its language and structure.

-Students will explore poetry as lens through which we can maintain a civil society.
+Explore poetry as lens through which we can maintain a civil society.